esuarezz/api-product/README.md

    PUT /api/v1/products/{id}
    Response HTTP -> OK , it was updated successfully
    Response HTTP -> Not found , it was not in the database the product

 Set a price for product:
    PUT /api/v1/products/{id}/price
    Response HTTP -> OK , it was updated successfully
    Response HTTP -> Not found , it was not in the database the product

+Get all products
    GET /api/v1/products
    Response HTTP -> OK , List of products will be returned, it could be empty

+Get a specific product by id
    GET /api/v1/products/{id}
    Response HTTP -> OK , List of products will be returned, it could be empty
    Response HTTP -> Not found , it was not in the database the product